ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 }
 ```

+Congratulations!
 Terraform has successfully given Carol temporary access to read the table for Alice's email address.

-Carol's access to the database will automatically expire tomorrow, if the administrator set the correct condition in the policy.
+You can now manage users, resources, and permissions with Terraform.

-## Advantages and disadvantages of Terraform
+### Advantages and disadvantages of Terraform

 The advantages of using Terraform in our example, over AWS alone, are
 - It's faster to add text to a configuration file and run `apply` than use the AWS web console.
 ChatGPT can provide the correct syntax for any configuration you need too.